aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/save-a-visio-drawing-to-pdf-html-and-other-formats/_index.md

 #### **Use of the Diagram Save Options**
 The code below shows how to set save options before saving a document to Visio format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseDiagramSaveOptions-UseDiagramSaveOptions.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseDiagramSaveOptions-UseDiagramSaveOptions.java" >}}

 #### **Use of the PDF Save Options**
 The code below shows how to set save options before saving a document to a PDF format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UsePDFSaveOptions-UsePDFSaveOptions.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UsePDFSaveOptions-UsePDFSaveOptions.java" >}}

 #### **Use of the HTML Save Options**
 The code below shows how to set save options before saving a document to a HTML format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseHTMLSaveOptions-UseHTMLSaveOptions.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseHTMLSaveOptions-UseHTMLSaveOptions.java" >}}

 #### **Use of the Image Save Options**
 The code below shows how to set save options before saving a document to a image format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseImageSaveOptions-UseImageSaveOptions.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseImageSaveOptions-UseImageSaveOptions.java" >}}
 #### **Use of the SVG Save Options**
 The code below shows how to set save options before saving a document to SVG format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseSVGSaveOptions-UseSVGSaveOptions.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-VisioSaveOptions-UseSVGSaveOptions-UseSVGSaveOptions.java" >}}